Boilerplate Clauses in Contracts: Avoiding Unintended Consequences

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare attorneys to strategically use boilerplate clauses and identify the pitfalls in using standard contract clauses without adapting to the unique circumstances.
+This CLE course will prepare attorneys to strategically use boilerplate clauses and identify the pitfalls in using standard contract clauses without adapting to the unique circumstances.
 The panel will demonstrate unintended consequences that can result in using boilerplate without appropriate and thoughtful tailoring.

 - Common Boilerplate Clauses

 The panel will review these and other key questions:

 - What strategies should attorneys consider when drafting standard clauses?

 - What boilerplate clauses present the most significant challenges?

 - What pitfalls should attorneys avoid in using boilerplate language?